-We also prepare astringent raw jack fruit poriyal, tangy mixed vegetable aviyal, spicy rasam, sweet payasam, etc. of various flavors & textures to welcome the Tamil New Year.
+We also prepare astringent raw jackfruit poriyal, tangy mixed vegetable aviyal, spicy rasam, sweet payasam, etc. of various flavors & textures to welcome our Tamil New Year.
+You can also check out our specialty recipes prepared for Chithirai Vishu here.

 Time taken: 20 min.